Here Are The 10 Best Places To Live In Mississippi…And Why

 Mississippi is a wonderful place to live.
 The state is filled with amazing cities that have topped national lists for things like livability, safety, job growth, and more.
 So, we decided to use these rankings and come up with a list of our own.
-From beautiful scenery to amenities that can’t be beat, here are some of the best places to reside in Mississippi.
+From beautiful scenery to amenities that can’t be beaten, here are some of the

 1. Best Small Town: Bay St. Louis

 Bay St. Louis, Bay St Louis, MS, USA